');

 About Bridgetown, OH

-Bridgetown is a mid-sized city in Ohio with a population of 13,830 residents.
-The median household income is $78,417 per year, which is above the national average.
-The median age in Bridgetown is 38.3 years.
+Bridgetown is a mid-sized city located in Ohio with a population of 13,830 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $78,417 per year, which is 4% above the national median of $75,149.
+The median age of 38.3 years is close to the US median age of 38.9 years.

 Cost of Living in Bridgetown, OH